concord-consortium/shutterbug-lambda/README.md

 - `curl --data '{"content":"<p>Hello world!</p>","css":"<style>p { color: red; margin: 70px; }</style>","width":"400","height":"200","base_url":"http://concord.org"}' https://api.concord.org/shutterbug-production`
 - `curl --data '{"url":"http://concord.org","width":1000,"height":800}' https://api.concord.org/shutterbug-production`

+## Local setup

+In AWS this runs with a version of Node specificied by shutterbug-lambda CloudFormation template.
+The same version of node should be used for local developement.
+The package.json `engines.node` version should match the version used in AWS.

 ## Basic test

 `npm run test` will run a simple test using Chrome in a regular, headless mode.